aalmazanarbs/zara-product-checker/android-app/README.md

 - Functionality to add product from existing one with different size or color
 - Support LiveData from ViewModel to product list
 - Use gson instead of org.json
+- "Open with Zara Product Checker" is not working due to chrome canonical page "feature"